mbah-cmd/mbahchigozieh/README.md

 ## About Me 🚀

-I'm a passionate **junior software developer**.
+I'm a passionate **frontend enthusiast**. building user friendly digital experience with Html, css and javascript. currently enrolled in the alx frontend engineering program.
 I love tackling complex problems, learning new skills, and collaborating with diverse teams to create innovative solutions.

 - 🌱 Currently learning: **[front end ]**
 - 🌍 Languages: **[java-script language]**